oberon2007/vertex-theme/HACKING.md

-This theme uses libsass/gulp to process the sass/*.scss.
-Never edit any of the .css files manually.

 #### Editing the CSS based themes in the `common` directory

 * Edit the cinnamon.css file.

 * Edit the sass/*.scss files (gnome-shell or gtk-3.0).

+* Run `sassc sass/gnome-shell.scss gnome-shell.css` to generate the .css file for gnome-shell.

-* Run `make` to generate all css files using sassc (gnome-shell or gtk-3.0).
+* Run `sassc sass/gtk.scss gtk.css`, `sassc sass/gtk-dark.scss gtk-dark.css` and `sassc sass/gtk-light.scss gtk-light.css` to generate .css files for gtk-3.0.

+Note: `make install` will generate gnome-shell and gtk-3.0 .css files using sassc.
+The last two steps are not needed.

 --